 Qualified undergraduate Nutrition students with at least a junior standing may participate in the accelerated BS program in Nutrition while beginning a MS degree in Community Nutrition.
-Students must have a minimum cumulative GPA of 3.0, complete the graduate application, and complete the Nutrition Department's approval form to be eligible for the accelerated program.
+Students must have a minimum cumulative GPA of 3.0, have completed a minimum of 90 credits at the undergraduate level, complete the graduate application, and complete the Nutrition Department's approval form to be eligible for the accelerated program.
 Accepted students will take up to four graduate courses as their undergraduate electives during their senior year.
 These graduate courses will count towards the total 120 undergraduate credits and towards their graduate degree.